MAN v FAT: 5 ways joining an online weight loss service can boost your health and confidence

 Exercise is a central aspect of MAN v FAT’s approach to reducing male obesity and improving the day-to-day lifestyle of participants.
 Men who sign-up for the programme are assigned a weight loss coach who will discuss their desired goals and plan an exercise routine accordingly.

 “Each person signs up for a free 14-week season in which they join a WhatsApp group with their fitness coach and other guys on the programme,” Ben reveals.
-“One of the three challenges every week is geared towards increasing physical activity, this can from going for a walk, doing a session at the MAN v FAT online gym and small-scale, regular exercises that contribute to a healthier lifestyle.”
+“One of the three challenges every week are geared towards increasing physical activity – these range from going for a walk, doing a session at the MAN v FAT online gym and small-scale, regular exercises that contribute to a healthier lifestyle.”

 2. Encouraging healthy diet plans

-Diet is another key part of any successful weight loss plan, both in the short term and to ensure that you remain at a healthy weight in the future.
+Diet is a key part of any effective weight loss plan, both in the short term and to ensure that you remain at a healthy weight in the future.
 Understanding the nutritional value of certain food and planning your meals ahead of time, combined with regular exercise, can produce quick and effective results.

 “By far the best method of losing weight is to ensure that you are eating the right types of foods and exercising often,” says Ben.
 “We have nutritional challenges dedicated to teaching men the basics of healthy cooking and how they can improve their diets by making small changes.